Categories

 An issuer who proposes to provide the broker’s internal report is actually hurting itself because the information in such a report is not as thorough as an issuer may be representing it to be, nor is it as independent as the issuer may be representing it to be.

 So, issuers need to acknowledge what kind of due diligence report are they getting, and from whom, and what they are going to use it for.
 If the issuer thinks providing a due diligence report is going to be helping their marketing effort, the issuer needs to make certain that it is the third party report rather than the broker's internal due diligence report that is provided to potential investors.
+Robert Cornish: FINRA Rule 2111 is the operative rule.
+Broker-dealers have to make what's called a “reasonable basis” suitability determination which means that the FINRA member has to have a reasonable basis to believe that the product is suitable for at least somebody.
+That does not however necessarily entail “everybody.”

 FINRA Rule 2111 is not to be confused with customer specific suitability obligations, which are what an individual placement agent has to deal with in terms of making a recommendation to an investor.
 I think all of us here recognize the tension that occurs between an individual placement agent out in the field somehow relying on a broker dealer's own due diligence.
 It's questionable whether that agent can really rely on the broker-dealer’s evaluation when they're talking to a specific investor.
 That individual has to make their own determination and evaluation of the offering related to the investor's EB5 capital.
 In fact, your PPM and subscription documents should specifically refer to the investors’ own independent evaluation of the offering.

+In terms of what is an advantage or disadvantage, you want to recognize that the placement agent (broker-dealer) certainly has a burden that places them in the cross hairs of regulation with the investors, primarily due to FINRA Rule 2111.
 Kurt: I have yet to hear a compelling reason why an issuer shouldn’t hire a broker dealer, so let me put this out there.
 Chinese agents to some degree are resistant to having a broker dealer involved.
 They don't like sharing their fees or even having their fees disclosed to investors, which regardless of whether you are using a broker dealer or not, you must do.

+Don’t you think that avoiding these issues in order to attract Chinese agents is why some of the issuers are choosing to bypass hiring a broker dealer?
 Michael: I'll just put it this way.
 If you're not being regulated, the regulators will show up to make sure that you are.
 The question really comes down to whether you want to put forth the effort now to comply with the law and comply with the EB5 investment regulations.
 So when you're out there in the field presenting to individuals, be sure you are complying with U.S. laws.

 Remember, we're dealing with people who are generally coming to the United States where we follow the rule of law.
 There's a certain schism when we say, maybe we should just disregard it when we're trying to get these people to come to the United States.
 The investors like that rules are in place in the U.S. You should think really long and hard about that.